Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

-As a student, your most likely choices for housing will be either a university dormitory or staying with a Russian family (a "home stay").
-We have listed some pros and cons for both options belofsw in order to help you make the decision that's right for you.
+Most students stay either in a university dormitory or with a local family (a "home stay").
+Some students chose to rent apartments.
+We have listed some pros and cons for both options below in order to help you make the decision that's right for you.

 Cost: Varies by location but, on average, home stays cost $200-250 per week (includes breakfast) in addition to the base price for most standard SRAS program in locations other than Ukraine.
 A fuller package is available for approximately $220-300 per week with 1/2 board (breakfast and supper).
 Home stay is a supplemental fee to the base program costs for most SRAS study abroad programs.

 Community: Each host is different.
 Most are older and retired.
 Homestays can be great if you want to immerse yourself more in the language and daily culture.
 Although you will have your own room, it is likely that you will be living under fairly crowded conditions, at least by American standards.
 Be ready for this, and try to be flexible.

 Space: You will have your own room, but will share the kitchen and bathroom with the host.
 Russian apartments as a rule are not large.
 Your room will probably be a bit larger than the dorm room, but whereas the dorm room is empty upon your arrival, host families will generally have things in their "spare room," though they will make room for your things, of course.
 You should also be aware that beds in Russian apartments are very often quite small; sometimes they are couches that fold out into a small bed.

 Location: We try to place you near the university, but cannot always guarantee this 100%.
 It may or may not be near an Internet café (a relatively small percentage of Russians have Internet in their homes).
 It may or may not be convenient to a sport club.